 As part of the EIA process, all potential mitigation measures for risks related to site layout will be discussed and considered.
-This will also take into account the comments made by I&APs during the public participation process.
+This will also consider the comments made by I&APs during the public participation process.
 During the EIA process, the proposed mitigation measures for the assumed risks will be confirmed.